switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

       caption="Screenshot of the Cloudflare UI for a single day showing ~92% cache hit rate with a peak of 3100 requests per hour" alt="Screenshot of the Cloudflare UI for cached vs uncached requests" >}}

-Cloudflare have [edge nodes located all over the world][4] and, importantly for this app, across Australia.
-This means Cloudflare is also able to serve the content quickly by serving it from the location nearest the user.
-This network coupled with the fact we caching the data results in a very significant performance increase.
-In the screen shot below you can see its 2-3 time faster when hitting the Cloudflare-backed customer domain vs hitting the Cloud Function directly.
+Cloudflare has an extensive network with [edge nodes located all over the world][4] and, importantly for this app, across Australia.
+This means Cloudflare is able to serve the content quickly by serving it from the location nearest the user.
+This network coupled with the fact the data is cached results in a very significant performance increase.
+In the screen shot below you can see it's 2-3 time faster when hitting the Cloudflare-backed API (firewatchaus.com) vs hitting the Cloud Function directly.

 {{< image
       class="center"
       src="/images/firewatch-cloudfare-speed-test.jpg"
-      caption="Speed test of curling the Cloud Function vs the cached Cloudflare content.
-It saves about 3.6 seconds." alt="Commandline speed test showing an elapsed time of 5.234 second for the raw function and 1.619 second for the Cloudflare cache" >}}
+      caption="Speed test of curling the Cloud Function (first request) vs the cached Cloudflare content (second request).
+It saves about 3.6 seconds of a 5.2 second request." alt="Commandline speed test showing an elapsed time of 5.234 second for the raw function and 1.619 second for the Cloudflare cache" >}}

 Remember, all I've had to do here is sign up to Cloudflare and configure my nameservers.
 There's